 - Student’s full name

-- The amount and duration of the support (if University award, the semester support will start)
+- The amount and duration of the support (if University award, the semester support will start).
+The value of any tuition waiver must be clearly indicated on the letter.

 - Original signature and title of the responsible official.